 Designed for working professionals, all of our postgraduate courses are available wholly online with teaching and learning through BTI’s dedicated online learning platform, and using tools of remote working.

-All social work and counselling students studying by distance are usually required to come onsite to BTI campus for two intensives each year.
-The remainder of the time you can study from within your community, and we support flexible part-time options as well.
-Our programmes have a strong work-integrated learning component, which can be completed around Aotearoa, to complement the learning undertaken online.
+All social work and counselling students studying by distance are usually required to come onsite to BTI campus for two onsite wānanga each year.
+The remainder of the time students can study from within their communities, and BTI supports flexible part-time options as well.
+All programmes have a strong work-integrated learning component, which can be completed around Aotearoa, to complement the learning undertaken online.

 BTI Online is the student portal.
 For new students, your BTIonline username and password will be emailed to you prior to your study beginning.